-Before we move onto debunking the myths, it’s important to take a step back and understand what RFM really means.
+Before we move on to debunking RFM Analysis myths, it’s essential to take a step back and understand what RFM really means.

-RFM is an acronym used by marketers that stands for 3 things:
+RFM is an acronym used by marketers that stands for the three following things:

-These three key items are widely regarded as the most important factors when trying to predict the value of a customer.
+These three essential items are widely regarded as the most important factors when trying to predict the value of a customer.

-This means that customers who get the highest possible scores for shopping most recently, shopping frequently and spending the most money would be your best customer.
+This means customers who get the highest possible scores for shopping most recently, shopping frequently, and spending the most money would be your best customers.